techgrounds/techgrounds-kaman/10_Project/v1.1/docs/design_document.md

 To ensure high availability under load, a VM Scale Set is used to scale up when the cpu load exceeds a certain threshold.
 It will scale up to a maximum of 3 instances.
 The VMs running in the scale set will run on Ubuntu Server and function as web servers.
 Apache web server will be automatically installed using a cloud-init script.

 By using automatic repair and a health extension, the health status of the VMs will be constantly checked.
 If a VM is unhealthy, it will be deleted and a new one will be spawned.
-This ensures that there is always at least one healthy VM running in the scale set, and that the web application is always available to users.
+This ensures that there is always at least one healthy VM running in the scale set, and that the website is always available to users.

 ### Application Gateway
 Requirement: